barvch/generador-de-sandbox/recursos/User's Guide/README.md

 * **Data validation**.
 Before virtual machine creation the tool validate every single field according following requirements:

-    - General data.
+    - Generic values.
 Data related with host machine available resources and file storage.
-    - Dependent data.
+    - Dependent values.
 Specific data for each operating system.
     - Services.
 Specific data per service.

 > There are several values that are set over the validation flow, those values and specific information about each field are documented in [The input file] section.